rafaelcmm/5am-dev/content/blog/working-with-flutter-camera/index.md

 to achieve my goals."
 ---

-Today I'll gonna show you how to use some dart packages to manipulate files/images and
+Today I'll gonna show you how to use some dart packages to manipulate files/images.

 Let's start listing the acquirements you must know to follow through this post.
 I will list here, together with their docs.
 That way you will have the source to study it later.